Jackthesuper/CS155teamproject/PA02/readme.txt

 Xinhang Dong: landscape

-Xinyue Wang: add extra recover-cure NPC
+Xinyue Wang: add an extra health-plus NPC in addition to the hurt-health NPC

-Zhehao Liang:  switch camera
+Zhehao Liang:  switch to a longview camera

 Yuling Hu: Skybox broundry